If you are a woman wondering how to get rid of saddlebags on your thighs, you’re not alone.

 To do step aerobics, you will need a step or a bench of a height that when you step on it, your knee will be at an angle of approximately 90 degrees.
 A low bench can work in a pinch, too.

-If you don’t have anything suitable and want to buy a step, the one I recommend is the Step Original Health Club Step (read my review here).
+If you don’t have anything suitable and want to buy a step, the one I recommend is the Step Original Health Club Step (you can read my review here).
 The step used in most gyms across the country, it is very robust, stable and durable.
 While very effective as is, additional risers can be purchased to elevate the step further and increase the intensity of your workouts as you progress and gain fitness.

 Following are two simple step routines and four toning/resistance exercises.
 When combined with a low-calorie diet and regular cardio training (as can be done on a step), they are some of the most effective exercises for saddlebags you can do.